 Article 17: All levels of people's court shall provide psychological counseling and guidance services to judges, widely establish and earnestly implement a system of annual physical checkups for judges, ensuring that each year judges receive a comprehensive physical checkup, cooperate with relevant departments to improve judges' medical insurance systems and measures for pensions and preferential treatment, so as to provide safeguards for judges' rights and interests in their person, property, and medical care that are commensurate to the risks of their profession.

-Article 18: All levels of people's court shall focus on the needs of trial work, to comprehensively employ intensive off-site training,s online video education, lecture tours, and other means, to ensure that judges periodically participate in all kinds of professional training, striving to raise their capacity to harness trial, to apply the law, to draft judgment documents, and use IT.
+Article 18: All levels of people's court shall focus on the needs of trial work, to comprehensively employ intensive off-site training, online video education, lecture tours, and other means to ensure that judges periodically participate in all kinds of professional training, striving to raise their capacity to take control at trial, to apply the law, to draft judgment documents, and use IT.
 Each judge shall at least one off-site training each year.